MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/specialized-monitors-compositor.md

 * Allocating and scanning out special GPU surfaces known as “primaries”
 * Allowing interop between Direct3D and the Windows.Devices.Display.Core APIs (e.g. sharing surfaces, fences)

-It’s worth calling out that Windows.Devices.Display.Core is not:
+It’s worth calling out what Windows.Devices.Display.Core is **not**:

-* An API used by apps for displaying content in a window.
+* It is not an API used by apps for displaying content in a window.
 Apps still use DXGI, XAML, DirectComposition, GDI, etc.
-* An API used by games for displaying content fullscreen.
-Win32 apps still use DXGI.
-UWP apps always display content in a CoreWindow.
+* It is not an API used by games for displaying content fullscreen.
+Apps apps still use DXGI, Win32 apps still use HWNDs, and UWP apps always display content in a CoreWindow.

 This API is for compositor apps driving specialized hardware only.